 - 1) Inconsistent and insufficient rainfall since the beginning of the "Primera" season, starting in April, has led to abnormal dryness and patches of drought across the region.
 Moreover, a severe drought polygon is maintained in northern Guatemala due to the continuing rainfall deficits, significant vegetation stress and dry soil conditions.
 The irregular rains since the start of the Primera season have mainly affected the crops of subsistence farmers who might experience yield reductions of 25% to 50% of average.
 In addition, the high temperatures and the lack of rain have exacerbated moisture availability in the soil.
-While on the border between Guatemala and El Salvador and other pacific facing zones of Guateamala, sowing activities are delayed due to the lack of rainfall and high temperatures observed in recent weeks.
-In addition, the rainfall deficits in Panama are affecting the shipping industry in the Panama Canal, where the water level of the Gatun Lake is below average. - Weekly mean maximum temperatures are forecast to be 30-35°C and warmer than average (2-4°C) in southern and northern Guatemala, western and central Nicaragua, southern Hondura and eastern El Salvador.
+Sowing delays are still reported in Gautemala.
+The rainfall deficits in Panama are affecting the shipping industry in the Panama Canal, where the water level of the Gatun Lake is below average. - 2) Weekly mean maximum temperatures are forecast to be 30-35°C and warmer than average (2-4°C) in southern and northern Guatemala, western, southern Honduras and eastern El Salvador.
 Therefore, an abnormal heat hazard has been added in these regions.